After you create a quote or submit a quote request, you’ll see an option to 'Add additional information' under the 'Situation Details' section.

 You do not need to provide every single detail here.

-If your quote is accepted, the Problem Dashboard is where you’ll add full context, files, and deep specifics.
+If your quote is accepted, the Problem Setup page is where you’ll add full context, files, and deep specifics.
 Keep this step lightweight - just clarifications that help us avoid confusion or back-and-forth.

 Where to add it